gabotechs/signway/README.md

 EOF
 ```

-Make a request to the signed URL, as if it was OpenAI:
+Make a request to the generated signed URL, as if it was OpenAI:

 ```bash
 curl $(python sign.py) \